 After our hike, we drove through the small but picturesque campus of Montreat College before arriving at Robert Lake Park, home to what may be the most beautiful playground I’ve ever seen.
 The playground had three different wooden jungle gyms nestled among shady trees and fast-flowing streams with bridges over them to allow you to cross safely from one play area to the next.
 I’ll go ahead and make the obvious statement now: Chase loved it!

-Between our hike and playground fun, we worked up an appetite and ended up grabbing takeout sushi for dinner from Sake Sushi to bring back to our cabin in the Village of Cheshire Cabins.
+Between our hike and playground fun, we worked up an appetite and ended up grabbing takeout sushi for dinner from Sake Sushi to bring back to our cabin, a Carolina Mornings Vacation Rental in the Village of Cheshire Cabins.
 We stayed in Cardinal’s Cove which was a quirky but cozy place.
 (The quirky part?
-The bedroom was located on a separate floor from the main living area and kitchen, accessible only by an outdoor staircase.)
+The bedroom was located on a separate floor from the main living area and kitchen, accessible only by an outdoor staircase.
+Other Carolina Mornings cabins near us had more traditional layouts.)

 The location of the cabin was perfect; close enough to I-40 with quick access to Asheville but tucked into the quiet town of Black Mountain that we absolutely adore.
 (We stayed in Black Mountain with my family last year.)
 Our cabin was also walkable to the Village of Cheshire which is home to a couple of local restaurants and a spa and we loved popping into the Artisan Gourmet Market for sandwiches and coffee a few times during our visit.
 We called it an early night on Thursday and woke up feeling energized for more hiking on Friday morning!